Test Your Agent

 Note:

-This is because tests from the AI Agent tester do not have any conversation history context, while tests from the flow tester do.
+This is because tests from the AI agent tester do not have any conversation history context or input parameters (unless provided), while tests from the flow tester do.